Creating a DNS sinkhole with Perl and unbound(8)

 Automation

-Create /etc/sysadm and move genblock and a list of blocklist URLs there (a different directory is fine, too.
+Create /etc/sysadm and move genblock and a list of blocklist URLs there (a different directory works fine, too.
 This is just what I use).

 # mkdir -m 700 /etc/sysadm